Complete pluripolar sets and removable singularities of plurisubharmonic functions: Proof of Theorem

-The uniqueness for extension is clear, since two psh functions on $\Omega$ which coincide almost everywhere are actually equal everywhere.
-So it suffices to prove the existence part of the theorem.
+The uniqueness of the extension is clear, since two psh functions on $\Omega$ which coincide almost everywhere are actually equal everywhere.
+So it suffices to prove the existence of the extension.

 We first observe that the problem can be reduced to the case when $\Omega\supset K$ is a bounded pseudoconvex domain.
 To see this, let $\rho$ be a psh function on $\mathbb C^n$, continuous on $\mathbb C^n\!\setminus\!K$ and satisfying $\rho^{-1}(-\infty)=K$ (see Theorem \ref{thm:def-complete-polar}).
 Choose an open set $U\subset \mathbb C^n$ such that $K\subset U\subset\subset \Omega$, and set